johnjqpublic/quotes/inspirational.md

 "The bad news is time flies.
 The good news is you're the pilot"
 -Michael Altshuler

-"Swallow a toad in the morning if you want to encounter nothing more disgusting the rest of the day."
+"Swallow a toad in the morning if you want to encounter nothing more disgusting the rest of the day."[^1]
 -Nicolas Chamfort

-*Interestingly, that quote is often mis-attributed to Mark Twain as:*

->"If it's your job to eat a frog, it's best to do it first thing in the morning.
-And if it's your job to eat two frogs, it's best to eat the biggest one first."

-*I think it fits Twain's personality.*

 "It is our attitude at the beginning of a difficult task which, more than anything else, will affect its successful outcome."
 -William James